Best Head Torch for Work

 Head torches also make checking IDs or searching festival sites a good deal easier.

-In addition, on-site security guards, who regularly patrol commercial, residential and industrial sites, may also find a head torch greatly beneficial to their work.
+In addition, on-site security guards, who regularly patrol commercial, residential and industrial sites, may also find a torch greatly beneficial to their work.

 If you work in any of these areas (or others we may have missed), or if you enjoy any of the activities mentioned above, you may wish to invest in a head torch.
 If you do, we sincerely hope this guide has been of use to you.